+- Age recorded for respondent in Household Questionnaire

-- Number of live births - Date of birth of respondent's first child.
+- Number of live births

+- Date of birth of respondent's first child.

 If the respondent's age is either less than '15' or more than '49', write 'NOT ELIGIBLE' on the cover of the Questionnaire for Individual Women.
 This questionnaire should not be processed.
 Also check, and correct if necessary, the eligibility status of this woman in the Household Questionnaire.
 Remember that corrections to the Household Questionnaire can only be made on the basis of information in individuals questionnaires if the information collected changes the eligibility status.